wr0ngway/pytivo-video-manager/README.txt

 give you a confirmation message.
 If you have multiple tivos, you need to choose the one you want to push to from the provided list.
 After choosing, vidmgr will initiate the push and give you the confirmation message.
 The confirmation message can be dismissed with ANY keypress

+At any time on any list or on a details screen, you can press the info button to see a complete list of the metadata.
+You can control which metadata items appear at the front of this display and which are ignored (see configuration above).
+On the info display, you can press left or clear to return to the screen you cane from.
+If the information does not fit on one page, you will see paging cues and you can use either up/down or channel up/down to traverse the pages.